 In his final years as a professional footballer, Cook played a huge part in Stanley's push to gain Football League status, which they did in 2006, prompting him to finally retire after 642 appearances.

-Following his retirment from playing, Cook almost immediately went into management and become boss of Conference side Southport in June, just a month after his testimonial with Accrington.
+Following his retirement from playing, Cook almost immediately went into management and become boss of Conference side Southport in June, just a month after his testimonial with Accrington.

-However he only lasted seven months at the Sandgrounders, and was sacked following a defeat Northwith Victoria.
+However he only lasted seven months at the Sandgrounders, and was sacked following a defeat Northwich Victoria.

 After a brief spell out of the game, Cook headed to Ireland to take the reins at Sligo Rovers in April 2007 where he enjoyed three years and his first taste of silverware as a manager.